 Protecting it from sun damage is pretty self-explanatory.
 Besides the obvious reason – skin cancer, it is also important in preventing age spots and wrinkles at the very least.

 Moisturizing is another one that just makes a lot of sense.
 With our bodies composed of a majority of water and fluids, it’s important to continue to stay hydrated inside and out.
-Exfoliating, I’ve always found, is a little bit more of a grey area.
+I’ve always found that exfoliating is a little bit more of a grey area.
 You have to find the right routine so as to exfoliate effectively without being left with a dry, red, flaky face.

 Exfoliating is the gentle massaging of the skin in order to encourage turnover of old skin cells to assist in regenerating new, fresh skin cells.
 This is something your skin does naturally which tells you something about exfoliation.
 The point is not to scrub your entire first layer of skin off as much as to assist your skin in its natural process.

 In this day and age there are many factors that affect your skin’s natural regeneration.
-Everything from your makeup, your face wash to your diet and your environment as a whole.
-Especially if you live somewhere like Los Angeles, as some of us do, you’re encountering quite a few environmental challenges to your skin each day that exfoliation can help with!
+Everything from your makeup and face wash, to your diet and your environment as a whole.
+Especially if you live somewhere like Los Angeles, as some of us do, you’re encountering quite a few environmental challenges to your skin each day.
+Exfoliation can help with these!

-There are two main methods for at-home exfoliation – mechanical and chemical – and the method you choose should be guided by your skin type.
-Mechanical exfoliation uses a tool, such as a brush or sponge, or a scrub to physically remove dead skin cells.
+There are two main methods for at-home exfoliation: mechanical and chemical.
+The method you choose should be guided by your skin type.
+Mechanical exfoliation involves using a tool such as a brush or sponge, or a scrub to physically remove dead skin cells.
 Chemical exfoliation uses chemicals, such as alpha and beta hydroxy acids, to gently dissolve dead skin cells.

 To prevent skin damage while exfoliating, dermatologists recommend the following tips:

 If you want to use a combination of chemical and physical exfoliation, our Antioxidant Mask & Scrub is your go-to product!
-It contains exfoliating glycolic and lactic acids plus natural cranberry fibers for a little extra gentle scrub.
+It contains exfoliating glycolic and lactic acids plus natural cranberry fibers for an extra-gentle scrub.